elastisys/compliantkubernetes/docs/user-guide/prepare-idp.md

 !!! elastisys "For Elastisys Managed Services Customers"

-    Please follow these steps to configure your IdP so that we can connect a new Compliant Kubernetes environment to it.
+    Please follow these steps to configure your IdP so that we can connect a new Welkin environment to it.

     To share credentials with Elastisys, please use our [YoPass service](https://yopass.elastisys.com).

     If you get stuck, get in touch with your contact person at Elastisys.

-To help you comply with various data protection regulations, Compliant Kubernetes only allows access to service endpoints (i.e., Kubernetes API, Harbor, Grafana and OpenSearch) via an IdP.
+To help you comply with various data protection regulations, Welkin only allows access to service endpoints (i.e., Kubernetes API, Harbor, Grafana and OpenSearch) via an IdP.
 Your organization's IdP acts as the single point to decide who gets access to what.

-This page describes how to configure Google Identity and Microsoft Entra ID so that Platform Administrators can connect a Compliant Kubernetes environment to them.
+This page describes how to configure Google Identity and Microsoft Entra ID so that Platform Administrators can connect a Welkin environment to them.
-Note, however, that Compliant Kubernetes supports any OpenID-compatible IdP, including GitHub and GitLab.
+Note, however, that Welkin supports any OpenID-compatible IdP, including GitHub and GitLab.

 This page show what information you need to send to Platform Administrators and where to find it.